alexilyenko/alexilyenko.github.io/_pages/about.md

 ---

 Hey everyone!
 My name is Alex.
-Currently I'm working as a SDET at NBCUniversal company.
+Currently I'm working as a SDET at NBCUniversal company in New York city.
 My job responsibilities are related to automation, testing and continuous integration.

 I am passionate about clean code and best practices of development.
 Also I'm considering myself early adopter of technologies and big fan of optimizations.